 → Writing Prompt 23: We all know that it is wrong to break the law.
 Rosa Parks broke the law and went to jail.
 The law she broke was to refuse to give her bus seat to a white man.
 Was that a fair law?
 What should we do if a law is unfair?

 → Writing Prompt 24: Rosa Parks day is a state holiday in California and Missouri on February 4th.
 It is also a state holiday in Ohio, Oregon and Alabama on December 1st, which is the date she was arrested for refusing to give up her bus seat to a white man.
-Therefore, do you think we should honor her and her courage with a national holiday?
+Do you think we should honor her and her courage with a national holiday?

 → Writing Prompt 25: Have you ever stood up for an injustice?
 Were you afraid when you did?
 What did you do and what was the end result of your courage?

 → Writing Prompt 26: What if Punxsutawney Phil was so groggy when he was woken up, that he accidentally predicted six more months of winter, instead of six more weeks.
 How would that affect you?
 Would all of your summer plans have to be canceled?